lihaoyi/scala.rx/readme.md

 With Scala.Rx, I resolved to do things differently.
 Hence, Scala.Rx:

-- Is written in Scala: an uncommon, but probably less-obscure language than Haskell
+- Is written in Scala: an uncommon, but probably less-obscure language than Haskell or Scheme
 - Is a library: it is plain-old-scala.
 There is no source-to-source transformation, no special runtime, nothing.
 You download the source code into your Scala project, and start using it
 - Allows you to use any programming language construct or library functionality within your `Rx`s: Scala.Rx will figure out the dependencies without the programmer having to worry about it
 - Allows you to use Scala.Rx within a larger project without much pain.
-You can easily embed small dataflow graphs within a larger object-oriented universe and interact with them via setting `Var`s and listening to `Obs`s.
+You can easily embed dataflow graphs within a larger object-oriented universe and interact with them via setting `Var`s and listening to `Obs`s.

 Many of the papers I reviewed show a beautiful new FRP universe that we could be programming in, if only you ported all your code to FRP-Haskell and limited yourself to the small set of combinators used to create dataflow graphs.
-On the other hand, by letting you embed FRP snippets anywhere within existing code, using FRP ideas in existing projects without full commitment, and allowing you easy interop between your FRP and non-FRP code, Scala.Rx aims to bring the benefits FRP into our messy, dirty real-universe.
+On the other hand, by letting you embed FRP snippets anywhere within existing code, using FRP ideas in existing projects without full commitment, and allowing you easy interop between your FRP and non-FRP code, Scala.Rx aims to bring the benefits FRP into the dirty, messy universe which we are programming in today.

 Credits
 =======